1. Top-Down Design

 5. Understanding the problem deeply before writing any code

-Spending a good chunk of time to really understand the programming task at hand has great benefits, it leads to well-thought out designs, simple models (simple is difficult!) and less bugs.
+Spending a good chunk of time understanding the programming task has great benefits.
+It leads to well-thought-out designs, simple models (simple is difficult!), and fewer bugs.
 It also reduces the chances of providing the wrong solution.
-It makes for a more fulfilling experience too – what beats the thrill of having zero compile errors on the first attempt?
+It also makes for a more fulfilling experience—what beats the thrill of having zero compile errors on the first attempt?

 1. SICP Section 2.2: New ideas and thoughts about programming